-- PI Web API Authentication Method: The authentication method to be used, anonymous equates to no authentication, basic authentication requires a user name and password and Kerberos allows integration with your single sign on environment. - PI Web API User Id: The user name to authenticate with the PI Web API. - PI Web API Password: The password of the user we are using to authenticate. - PI Web API Kerberos keytab file: The Kerberos keytab file used to authenticate.
+- PI Web API Authentication Method: The authentication method to be used: anonymous, basic or kerberos.
+Anonymous equates to no authentication, basic authentication requires a user name and password, and Kerberos allows integration with your single signon environment. - PI Web API User Id: For Basic authentication, the user name to authenticate with the PI Web API. - PI Web API Password: For Basic authentication, the password of the user we are using to authenticate - PI Web API Kerberos keytab file: The Kerberos keytab file used to authenticate.

-• Connection management (These should only be changed with guidance from support)
+Connection management (These should only be changed with guidance from support)

-- Sleep Time Retry: Number of seconds to wait before retrying the HTTP connection (Fledge doubles this time after each failed attempt). - Maximum Retry: Maximum number of times to retry connecting to the PI server. - HTTP Timeout: Number of seconds to wait before Fledge will time out an HTTP connection attempt.
+- Sleep Time Retry: Number of seconds to wait before retrying the HTTP connection (Fledge doubles this time after each failed attempt). - Maximum Retry: Maximum number of times to retry connecting to the PI Server. - HTTP Timeout: Number of seconds to wait before Fledge will time out an HTTP connection attempt.

 - Integer Format: Used to match Fledge data types to the data type configured in PI.
 This defaults to int64 but may be set to any OMF data type compatible with integer data, e.g. int32. - Number Format: Used to match Fledge data types to the data type configured in PI.
-The defaults is float64 but may be set to any OMF datatype that supports floating point values. - Compression: Compress the readings data before sending it to the PI System.
+The default is float64 but may be set to any OMF datatype that supports floating point values.